TebogoYungMercykay/TebogoYungMercykay/README.md

 <h1 align=center>Personal Profile</h1>

-As a Software Developer with experience in AWS Cloud Development, Full-Stack Development, DevOps, Database Management, and Testing, I apply my problem-solving skills to address real-world challenges.
-My interest in Cyber Security and Ethical Hacking has broadened my knowledge and skills, enabling me to deliver secure digital solutions.
-I'm also intrigued by Data Science, where I use data to derive valuable insights and inform decisions.
-Outside of technology, I engage in chess, art, and design, which contribute to my strategic thinking and creativity.
-My diverse interests and expertise allow me to make a meaningful impact through innovative solutions.
-This diverse skill set makes me a valuable addition to any team, ready to contribute and learn in a dynamic environment.
+Driven by a passion for solving real-world challenges, I specialize in AWS Cloud Development, DevOps Engineering, Web Development, Database Management, and Software Testing.
+My curiosity for Cybersecurity and Ethical Hacking fuels my ability to create secure, scalable solutions tailored to the ever-evolving demands of the software industry.
+Constantly exploring cutting-edge tools and practices, I thrive in dynamic environments that push innovation.

-Additionally, as a STARS Mentor at the University of Pretoria, I guide and inspire aspiring minds on their educational and professional journeys.
-As Martin Luther King, Jr. once said, "Life's most persistent and urgent question is, what are you doing for others?"
-Mentoring is a way to contribute to others by dedicating yourself to your mentee's well-being.
-Since I enrolled in the STARS mentorship, I have a better appreciation for the importance of mentorship.
+Equipped with a growing interest in Data Science, I enjoy uncovering actionable insights from data to guide strategic decisions.
+Outside the realm of technology, my love for chess and art sharpens my creativity and strategic thinking, which I bring into every project and collaboration.

 <p align="center">
   <img src="https://quotes-github-readme.vercel.app/api?type=horizontal&theme=dark&quote=There's%20something%20going%20on%20in%20time%20and%20space,%20and%20beyond%20time%20and%20space,%20which,%20whether%20we%20like%20it%20or%20not,%20spells%20duty.&author=Winston%20Churchill" />